mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 <img src="https://github.com/mehrab-abrar/Raspberry-Pi-Voice-Assistant-Robot/assets/42034831/9b065dd3-308e-4d1e-bae0-0cb310568186" alt="Screenshot 2024-04-09 030846" width="400">

 ### Step 6: Writing and Executing the Python Script
 * Navigate to the voice_assistant directory from file explorer and create a new file named voice_assistant.py.
 Double click on the file and open it in a text editor.
-Now copy the voice_assistant_full.py code from here and paste it in the text editor.
+Now copy the **voice_assistant.py** script from here and paste it in the text editor.
 Make sure to replace the "KEY" with your own API key in the openai.api_key line.

 <img src="https://github.com/mehrab-abrar/Raspberry-Pi-Voice-Assistant-Robot/assets/42034831/0a5d501d-3cfc-4110-88ff-83e60fe5274d" alt="Screenshot 2024-04-09 040155" width="400">